jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### I thought that declaring the dictionary with the type `dict<any>` would avoid this issue.
 It doesn't.
 Why?

-The error is not raised at compile time, but at runtime.
+The error is not given at compile time, but at runtime.
 And at runtime, no  function which operates in-place can change  the type of the items of a composite type value.
 This breaks functions such as `extend()`, `flatten()` and `map()`.